jackaholy/GoWebApplication/README.md

 ```shell
 go run main.go
 ```
-While the file is running, open a new window on your local brower and navigate to
+While the file is running, open a new window on your local brower and navigate to:

 ```shell
 http://localhost:8080/